nivagator/personal-site/_posts/2020-03-06-synology-nfs-mount.md

 - Check your firewall status in the DSM Control Panel under the Security > Firewall tab.
   ![cp-firewall]({{ site.img_dir }}cp-firewall.png)
 - Click Edit Rules > Create
-- Under Ports choose Select from a list of built-in application and click Select.
+- Under Ports choose Select from a list of built-in applications and click Select.
 Find Mac/Linux file server and check the box to enable.
   ![firewall-nfs]({{ site.img_dir }}firewall-nfs.png)
 - If you plan to use this shared folder with Windows machines as well, enable the Windows file server too.
 - Click OK.